 For Providers of Health Care and Social Services

-If you receive some type of federal financial assistance from another federal department or agency but it does not include any HHS assistance, you are not a covered entity under OCR’s jurisdiction.
-You may also not be such a Covered Entity if you are a health care professional who accepts only Medicare Part B insurance payment.
-You may be subject to another Federal Civil Rights Agency nondiscrimination laws as they apply to your program or services.
-Follow this link to learn more about Federal Civil Rights enforcement agencies.
+If you receive some type of federal financial assistance from another Federal department or agency but do not receive any HHS assistance, you are not a covered entity under OCR’s jurisdiction.
+You may also not be such a covered entity if you are a health care professional who accepts only Medicare Part B insurance payment.
+You may be subject to nondiscrimination laws enforced by another Federal Civil Rights enforcement agency (FRCA).

 - Hospitals and Effective Communication – to assist state hospitals and other health care providers meet the communication needs of persons who have limited English proficiency and as well as persons who are deaf or hard-of-hearing

-- Adoption/Foster Care – to assist adoption and foster care agencies comply with regulations for nondiscrimination placement of a child
+- Adoption/Foster Care – to assist adoption and foster care agencies in complying with regulations that prohibit discrimination on the basis of race, color, and national origin in adoption or foster care placement.

 - Limited English Proficiency (LEP) – to ensure effective linguistic services and programs for persons who have limited English proficiency (includes published guidance)

-- National Origin Discrimination – to assist agencies with benefit applications and other administrative procedures, to ensure they do not deter or deny eligible national origin groups from obtaining services
+- National Origin Discrimination – to assist agencies benefit applications and other administrative procedures do not deter or deny eligible national origin groups from obtaining services

-- Community Living & Olmstead – to assist providers in serving persons with disabilities in the most integrated setting
+- Olmstead and New Freedom Initiative – to assist providers in serving persons with disabilities in the most integrated setting

-- Temporary Assistance to Needy Families – to assist providers in making their programs and services available without regard to a person’s race, color, national origin, disability, sex, age or religion.
+- Temporary Assistance for Needy Families - to assist providers to make available their programs and services without regard to a person’s race, color, national origin, disability, sex, age, religion or political belief.

 - Medicare Provider Certification – Medicare Certification Civil Rights Information Forms and Technical Assistance